Asymptotic approximations for stationary distributions of many-server queues with abandonment: Introduction

 The study of many-server queueing systems with abandonment is motivated by applications to telephone call centers and (more generally) customer contact centers.
 The incorporation of customer abandonment captures the effect of customers' impatience, which has a substantial impact on the performance of the system.
 For example, customer abandonment can stabilize a system even when it is overloaded.
-A considerable body of work has been devoted to the study of various steady-state or stationary performance measures of many-server queues, both with and without abandonment.
-In the absence of abandonment, when the interarrival times and service times are exponential, an explicit expression for the steady state queue length can be found in \cite{BDPS}, while the classical work of Kiefer and Wolfowitz \cite{KiWo} (see also Foss \cite{Foss}) establishes the convergence of waiting time processes (or vectors) in discrete time when the i.i.d.\ interarrival and service times are generally distributed.
-The case of continuous time is dealt with in \cite{asmfoss93}.
-For a many-server queue with stationary renewal arrivals, deterministic service times and no abandonments, Jelenkovic, Mandelbaum and Mom\v{c}ilovi\'{c} \cite{jelmanmom} showed that on the diffusive scale, the scaled stationary waiting times converge in distribution to the supremum of a Gaussian random walk with negative drift.
-For a many-server queue with stationary renewal arrivals, a finitely supported, lattice-valued service time distribution and no abandonments, Gamarnik and Mom\v{c}ilovi\'{c} \cite{GaMo08} characterized the limiting scaled stationary queue length distribution in terms of the stationary distribution of an explicitly constructed Markov chain and obtained an explicit expression for the exponential decay rate of the moment generating function of the limiting stationary queue length.
+A~considerable body of work has been devoted to the study of various steady-state or stationary performance measures of many-server queues, both with and without abandonment.
+In the absence of abandonment, when the interarrival times and service times are exponential, an explicit expression for the steady state queue length can be found in Bocharov et al. \cite{BDPS}.
+In the discrete-time setting, when the i.i.d. interarrival and service times are generally distributed, the classical work of Kiefer and Wolfowitz \cite{KiWo} (see also Foss \cite{Foss}) establishes the convergence in distribution, as time goes to infinity, of the waiting time vectors to a stationary limit.
+The generalization to continuous time is dealt with in Asmussen and Foss \cite{asmfoss93}.
+For a many-server queue with stationary renewal arrivals, deterministic service times and no abandonments, Jelenkovic, Mandelbaum and Mom\v {c}ilovi\'{c} \cite{jelmanmom} showed that on the diffusive scale, the scaled stationary waiting times converge in distribution to the supremum of a Gaussian random walk with negative drift.
+For a many-server queue with stationary renewal arrivals, a finitely supported, lattice-valued service time distribution and no abandonments, in the so-called Halfin--Whitt asymptotic regime where the number of servers $N$ goes to infinity and the corresponding arrival rate grows as $N-\beta\sqrt{N}$ for some $\beta>0$, Gamarnik and Mom\v{c}ilovi\'{c} \cite{GaMo08} characterized the limit of the scaled stationary queue length distribution in terms of the stationary distribution of an explicitly constructed Markov chain and obtained an explicit expression for the exponential decay rate of the moment generating function of this limiting stationary distribution.